srestrepo221/crowd-sale/README.md

-# Green Bros (GB) Crowdsale ICO
+# Green-Bros (GB)Crowdsale ICO

-Try running some of the following tasks:
+Try running some of the following commands:

 ```shell
 npx hardhat test